sflavelle/writing/Deliverer of Destiny (BOTW)/01 - Lost in the Wood/02 Hateno.md

 "Town centre, straight ahead."

 "Excellent.
 Alright, well I shan't bother you further.
-Thank you so much for your hospitality."
+Thank you for your hospitality."

 "Of course!
 Safe travels, friend.
 Enjoy your stay."